Averaging Results with Theoretical Uncertainties

 \section{Comparison with treating theoretical uncertainties on same footing as statistical}

-Another approach to the present problem is to simply treat the theoretical uncertainties as if they were statistical.\cite{bib:HFAG} This procedure gives the same estimator as above for $\theta$.
-However, the results for statistical and theoretical uncertainties differ in general.
+Another approach to the present problem is to simply treat the theoretical uncertainties as if they were statistical.\cite{bib:HFAG} This procedure gives the same estimator as above for $\theta$, as well as for the statistical uncertainty $\sigma$.
+However, the results for the theoretical uncertainty differs in general.

 Let $\sigma^\prime$ be the estimated statistical uncertainty on the average for this approach, and let $t^\prime$ be the estimated theoretical uncertainty.
 Also, let $T_{ij}$ be the ``covariance matrix'' for the theoretical uncertainties in this picture.
 Then the statistical and theoretical uncertainties on the average are given by: